akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge05.md

 For this challenge we are going to:
 1. Provision a Azure Web Application Firewall Policy
-   1. Configure the Default Rule Set
+   - Configure the Default Rule Set
-   2. Add a Custom rule to allow only the country you are currently located.
+   - Add a Custom rule to allow only the country you are currently located.

 ## Success Criteria

-- Demonstrate the website still works thru Front Door via https://frontdoor.***SITENAME***.contosomasks.com
-  - ***HINT*** - You will see **x-azure-ref** in the Response Headers of each request to Front Door.
-- Show distinct list of rules that were used in  requests with the count of offenses in the Azure logs.
 - Demonstrate the geofiltering rule is blocking requests for countries other than your own

 ## Learning Resources